CargoSense/vex/README.md

    source module _plus_ a dot and the camelized validator name (eg, given a source of `App.Validators', it would look for a `:currency` validator at `App.Validators.Currency`)

+In either case it will check the candidate validator for an exported `validate/2` function.

 ### Checking Validator Lookup